isomerpages/moe-sengkangpri/_about-us/General Information/Bookshop, School Bus & Other Services.md

 **_School Uniform:_**<br>
 Jeep Sing Fashion
-School uniform and P.E. attire are now available at Jeep Sing Fashion's
+School uniform and P.E. attire are now available at Jeep Sing Fashion

 Walk-in purchase at retail outlet is strictly by Appointment only, please be reminded to call and arrange with them: